 The Reality of False and Exaggerated Allegations

 Beyond legitimate and credible allegations, it is an absolute reality that the issue of false and exaggerated allegations of various types of harassment, discrimination and bias continue to be a problem in all professions and throughout society.
 To say that it is a “cottage industry” is not an exaggeration; as there is no shortage of attorneys and psychologists who specialize in litigation, including for behaviors which are minor at best and in some instances fabricated or greatly exaggerated, and which have the potential to yield a financial award.

-A related unfortunate reality is the fact that the significant number of false and exaggerated allegations is such that legitimate problematic situations are often met with skeptic, which is terribly unfair to actual victims.
+If I sound a bit biased with respect to this issue, it is based on years of dealing with – in my opinion — just as many false and exaggerated cases as with those that are truly meritorious.
+Time and again, I have witnessed the organizational and workplace trauma that often occurs when an employee, typically a somewhat troublesome person and often facing internal discipline, files a claim or lawsuit against the organization; usually boilerplate and with multiple defendants and “John Does,” alleging multiple troublesome situations having occurred over a period of time.
+While it should not be the case, a lawsuit alleging discrimination often distracts an agency from the energy and attention that needs to be applied to solving crimes, especially in a supercharged political environment with a weak leader; as internal drama goes up, organizational effectiveness goes down!
 It is essential that leaders not lose sight of the sometimes truly awful impact that allegations of discrimination, harassment or bias can have on an accused employee.
 When a person behaves inappropriately, that employee must accept the predictable consequences, consistent with the magnitude of the behavior.
 That said, it is also incumbent on a leader to ensure that matters are kept in reasonable perspective and not permit a minor action, such as an isolated comment, to put the involved employee and the workplace into a traumatic tailspin.
 The consequences of actions should fit the behavior; a minor issue should most often be dealt with by stern counselling and training and not measures that will jeopardize a person’s career or good standing in the organization.
 Wise and tenured leaders who have themselves developed scar tissue related to false allegations typically demonstrate the greatest balance in the resolution of these types of matters and prevent the over-reactions that lesser leaders sometimes permit to occur.

 Preemptively Creating Evidence for Discovery